SharafDataScience/Msc_Data_Science/README.md

 3. Download the COVID19 Healthy Diet Dataset I provided here.

-4.Run the notebooks in the following order:
+4. Run the notebooks in the following order:

    • Nutrition_KG(DataAnalysis).ipynb for exploratory analysis

    • Nutrition_KG(Data_Science).ipynb for machine learning models

 ## Future Work
 Potential extensions and improvements for this project include: